 A breast cancer diagnosis can leave you emotional and feeling overwhelmed with several questions.
 That's understandable.
 Our goal is to help you address some of these questions head-on, so you can properly prepare for your first appointment with the cancer care team.

-Typically, the next step for breast cancer patients is to move from their PCP (primary care physician) or gynecologist to a medical oncologist.
+Typically, the next step for breast cancer patients is to move from their PCP (primary care physician) or gynecologist to a medical oncologist or surgeon.
 If possible, it's ideal to schedule with a breast cancer specialist.
-This is a medical oncologist who works extensively with breast cancer patients.
+This is a medical oncologist or a surgeon who works extensively with breast cancer patients.

 Surgery is a part of most breast cancer treatment plans.
 The timing of surgery will be decided together by your breast cancer surgeon and your medical oncologist.